 Snow Removal Priority Plan

 The Street Maintenance Division has a snow removal priority plan.
 The plan divides the city streets into three priority categories: priority one, priority two, and priority three.
 The priorities are selected on the basis of traffic volumes, steepness of hills, public transit routes, proximity to schools, access to businesses, and low-volume residential streets.
 The snow removal plan was designed so very few residents have to go more than a few blocks to get to a plowed street.

-The first goal is to have priorities one and two, as well as school and public transit routes, plowed and deiced and/or sanded by 7:30 am, prior to the morning rush hour traffic.
+The first goal is to have priorities one and two, as well as school and public transit routes, plowed, and deiced and/or sanded by 7:30 am, prior to the morning rush hour traffic.
 This goal is contingent upon the magnitude and duration of any snow event.

 You see things we don't!